 The Internet of Things and digital twins are changing the ways digital and physical interact.
 IoT provides the connection and access to intelligence in the physical world and interlinked with digital twins, which are digital models that virtually represent their physical counterparts.

-must be a key strategic consideration in order to realize the full potential of digital twins
+In 2020, IoT must be a key strategic consideration in order to realize the full potential of digital twins

 of physical products, operational processes, or person’s tasks.
 The physical world experiences of these three ‘P’s’ – products, processes, and people – captured through sensors and IoT is a fundamental requirement of a true digital twin.